-It is recommended that students are introduced to this worksheet after they have been made familiar with note naming and the principles underpinning intervals of a whole and a half step
+It is recommended that students are introduced to scale spelling handouts and theory worksheets after they have been made familiar with note naming and the principles underpinning whole and half step intervals

-This printable music worksheet requires students to identify, define and notate a selection of intervals
+This printable music theory worksheet requires students to identify, define and notate a selection of intervals

-A printable music worksheet that involves learners with the recognition and construction of chords
+A printable music theory worksheet that involves learners with the construction and recognition of major and minor chords

 One of our twenty single page "Quick and Dirty Music Theory Tests" designed so as to let you (and your students) identify areas of strength and weakness